-Marvel’s smallest hero is back in action this summer, but he won’t be alone: he’ll be joined by a familiar partner in Ant-Man and the Wasp.
+Marvel’s smallest hero is back in action this summer, but he isn't alone: he’s joined by a familiar partner in Ant-Man and the Wasp.

 Yup, Ant-Man 2 is dropping the number to instead market itself as a double-bill, as Paul Rudd’s Ant-Man is joined by Evangeline Lilly’s Wasp, first teased at the end of the original film.

-After Ant-Man was unexpectedly missing from the recent crossover blowout Avengers: Infinity War, the new film will be a welcome chance for more silly size-based action in the MCU.
+After Ant-Man was unexpectedly missing from the recent crossover blowout Avengers: Infinity War, the new film is a welcome chance for more silly size-based action in the MCU.

 In the meantime, grab the original Ant-Man from Amazon if you want to remind yourself of how it went, or pick up Captain America: Civil War if you want to watch Ant-Man's most recent on-screen action.